North Queensland Airports

 At Cairns Airport, the first major project involves refurbishing the International Terminal (T1 Upgrade).
 This marks the first significant upgrade to the terminal in 30 years and includes expanding its footprint, enhancing the departure lounge and baggage reclaim hall, upgrading baggage handling and security systems, and improving retail and bathroom amenities.

 Another critical project at Cairns Airport is the overhaul of Airside Infrastructure.
-This involves replacing critical taxiways serving both domestic and international terminals due to their end-of-life status.
+This involves replacing critical taxiways serving both domestic and international terminals.
 Replacement overlays will accommodate increased airport capacity and support projected growth for the next 15-20 years.
 Additionally, new power cabling around the runway will reduce maintenance downtime, ensuring safe operations.

 The Eastern Aviation Precinct (EAP) is another significant endeavour at Cairns Airport.
 Executed in two stages, this project will increase aero stand capacity in the first stage to support increased activity at the domestic terminal.
 The second stage will establish three commercial lots, a designated heliport zone, and connecting access roads and services to create a new general aviation precinct above the maximum 100-year flood level, facilitating growth for existing general aviation operators.